eidelen/DicomToMesh/README.md

 # DicomToMesh

 DicomToMesh is a handy command line tool, which enables the user to automatically create a 3D mesh from a set of 2D DICOM images, a common image format used in medicine.
 The supported 3D mesh formats are STL, OBJ and PLY.
+DicomToMesh works on Linux, OSX and Windows.

 <p align="center"><img alt="dicom2mesh" src="http://eidelen.diffuse.ch/dicomtomesh.png" width="80%"></p>